-We are big fans of G Suite and many of you use it to power email for your businesses.
+We are big fans of Google Workspace and many of you use it to power email for your businesses.
 Even our team at Kinsta uses it.

 For those you using Kinsta DNS, previously you had to look up the 5 Gmail MX records and add them manually.
 We’ve completely streamlined this process so now you can add your Gmail MX records with a few simple clicks.
 No more copy/pasting DNS records.

 If you’re adding your domain for the first time in the Kinsta DNS tool, simply select the checkbox to “Add Gmail MX records.”
 And you’re done!
 The 5 Gmail MX records are added along with your domain.